 Occasionally, the foundation will acquire the rights to sell a cover song.
 All proceeds from the sales go towards future recording sessions.
 But in general, we do not sell the children’s recordings.
 All recordings created by the foundation can be downloaded for free here:

 Yes, contributions to the O’Keefe Music Foundation are tax deductible.
 The foundation has also been qualified by the IRS to receive tax deductible bequests, transfers and gifts.

 Yes, please contact us for more information.

 100 % of your donation goes towards producing videos and recordings.
 The O’Keefe Music Foundation runs a tight ship.
 We do not have offices or employees.
 The team of professionals who work with the children do so for free or at greatly reduced rates.
 We also do our best to record in studios or concert halls for free.

-Yes, through donations the Foundation will cover all expenses required to record, mix, master and videotape the kids’ projects.
-If OMF doesn’t receive enough donations then the young musicians will pay a nominal fee per project, usually $50 to $150.
-Unfortunately, we cannot cover any expenses the children may incur traveling to the recording location or any lodging costs.
+Yes, through donations the foundation will cover all expenses required to record, mix, master and videotape the kids’ projects.
+Unfortunately, OMF cannot cover lodging, food or travel costs.

 Sorry but we do not offer summer camps.

 At this point in time, the foundation is still raising funds in order to record and film more talented young musicians from around the U.S. Meanwhile, you can submit an online application which is located on the main menu.